- Last updated:

 Stage 1 - Northern linkage

-Stage 1 of the Mooloolaba Foreshore Revitalisation Project is expected commence in May 2020 and be completed by late 2020.
+Stage 1 of the Mooloolaba Foreshore Revitalisation Project is expected to start this year, subject to approvals.

 The first stage embodies our healthy, smart, creative lifestyle, with an important new coastal link boardwalk from the northern end of the Mooloolaba Foreshore to Alexandra Headland, sure to please walkers, runners and sightseers.